 As the closing of the meeting, Csaba Horváth gave a presentation about the Opre Roma! initiative in order to introduce the topic of Roma movements to the young Roma and non-Roma people, who were also invited to the next event of the initiative.

-During the two days long meeting, it was visible from the feedbacks that the youngsters need more opportunities for sharing their ideas and opinions about Roma issues, but also to learn about the history and actual situation of Roma in order to strengthen their Roma identity and become active citizens and advocates of Roma issues.
+During the two days long training, it was visible from the feedbacks that the youngsters need more opportunities for sharing their ideas and opinions about Roma issues, but also to learn about the history and actual situation of Roma in order to strengthen their Roma identity and become active citizens and advocates of Roma issues.